 MPC students spend less time in chairs listening to experts and more time engaging in conversation about ideas and applying those ideas in projects they care about.
 This builds a sophisticated awareness of others and the role one plays in the learning experience of others.
 Self-awareness and empathy give MPC students an advantage when working with others to solve problems.
 MPC’s broad inquiry into culture and the human condition combined with an emphasis on teamwork and collaboration, intellectual integrity, and fidelity to one’s own values and principles prepares students for a professional world that is changing by the minute.
 MPC’s emphasis on process and systems thinking fosters versatility and adaptability, two qualities that are essential for confronting the dynamism of an increasingly complex society.

 MPC is looking for students who have many interests and are looking for a place to rediscover their love of learning.
 Curiosity and wonder, the desire to create and innovate, and a willingness to engage with others to explore and discover, are ideal prerequisites for a student entering MPC.
 At MPC we believe that students seeking an undergraduate degree should be seeking to broaden their interests rather than narrow them.
 Learning how to engage many different kinds of material across a wide range of subjects cultivates many intellectual and moral habits, providing a foundation from which they can launch in many directions.
-Students have the opportunity to discover their passion and prepare for specialization at the graduate level or pursue an MBA and do so one year earlier than a four-year program can.
+Students have the opportunity to discover their passion and prepare for specialization at the graduate level or pursue an MBA.